MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 **Customer Profile Preview** opens.

-// 5 <!-- in the image to come below and the text beneath it, replace blue color with 1, and red color with 2.
-Plus, we need to blur the data in the pop-up window that appears at the center of the image-->

 > [!div class="mx-imgBorder"]
 > ![](media/match-conflation-match-pairs-download.png "Conflation Match Pairs download")

 Note that:

-- The column shown in preceding example in blue reflects for each of your records how certain it is that it was accurately matched (confidence score).
+- The highlighted column shown in the preceding example reflects for each of your records how certain it is that it was accurately matched (confidence score).
 - The rest of the columns present the data that was taken from the two original entities.
 Columns to the left of the highlighted column present data that was taken from the first match pair entity, while columns to the right present data taken from the second match pair entity.
 - You can also view the customer profile entity in the **Entities** page.
-- As shown in red, you can also download the customer profile dataset.
+- Select **Download** to download the customer profile dataset.

 At this point, you can either continue to the **Merge** page or go through any of the optional steps in this section (Steps Four and Five).
 However, we recommend you review some of the match preview results to validate that records were matched according to your expectations.